dmeijboom/compute/readme.md

 ### Features
 Compute supports one or more config files which can use all of these core modules:

-- Modules (only builtin modules work, you can't write user-modules currently)
+- Modules (only builtin/core modules work, you can't write user-modules currently)
 - Install apt packages
 - Configure apt repositories
 - Download S3 files (for SSH/GPG keys for example)